 Students have the option to access your 1098-T form electronically and opt-out of postal delivery of the tax document.

-Federal regulations allow those eligible to receive IRS Form 1098-T the option to receive the form electronically instead of through the mail.
+Federal regulations allow those eligible to receive IRS Form 1098-T electronically instead of through the mail.
 Electronic 1098-T’s will be available two weeks prior to when the paper 1098-T’s would be mailed; this is a secure, paperless, and cost-effective way to receive this important and confidential information.
 IRS regulations state that each student that elects to receive their 1098-T electronically must also provide his/her consent electronically.

 Please note, Bridgewater State University can only answer questions related to how the form was prepared.
 The taxpayer should refer to relevant IRS forms and publications, and not the institution, for explanations relating to the eligibility requirements for, and calculation of, any allowable education tax credit.